Feature request #2890

 For the future, it would be great if you could submit your changes as patches (i.e., the output

 of "svn diff") instead of submitting the whole source files.
 This makes it a lot easier to

 See http://www.qgis.org/wiki/Developers_Manual#Submitting_Patches for details on how to

-#5 Updated by Luiz Motta almost 7 years ago
+#5 Updated by Luiz Motta about 7 years ago

 Sorry!
 The georeferencer_paths_lmotta.2.zip is not valid ( have same zips of georeferencer_paths_lmotta.zip add in 07/21/2010).

 The patch fixed the bug about raster layer of Plugin Georeferencer when the user open the new Qgis project.
 At the moment, the raster layer is loaded again after new project is open.